raspberrypilearning/quiz-time/en/step_5.md

 You need to stop the user from cheating by clicking the button more than once.

-You can disable a button using the `.disable` method.
+You can disable a button using the `.disabled` method.

 --- task ---